perbu/tts-cli/README.md

-# tts-cli
+# AI Podcaster tool

-This is a simple CLI wrapper around the OpenAI Text-to-Speech API.
-There where already a few of these, but they were written in Python.
-Dependency management in Python is a nightmare, so I decided to write my own in Go.

-I use this, in addition to `make` and `dropcaster` to generate a podcast out of a bunch of text-files so I can "read" them while biking or walking.
+This a tool to generate a podcast from a bunch of text files.
+It uses the OpenAI Text-to-Speech API to generate the audio, ChatGPT to generate a summary and Dall-E to generate an image for the podcast.

 ## Installation